 Islamabad Policy Research Institute

-The Islamabad Policy Research Institute (IPRI) is one of the oldest non-partisan think-tanks on all facets of National Security including international relations, strategic studies, governance & public policy, and lawfare & economy in Pakistan.
-Founded in 1999, IPRI is housed at the National Security Division (NSD), Government of Pakistan.
-Dr. Moeed W. Yusuf, Special Assistant to Prime Minister (SAPM) on NSD and Strategic Policy Planning, is Ex-Officio Patron of IPRI.
+The Islamabad Policy Research Institute (IPRI) is one of the oldest non-partisan think tanks on all facets of National Security, including international relations & lawfare, strategic studies, governance & public policy and economic security in Pakistan.
+Established in 1999, IPRI is affiliated with the National Security Division (NSD), Government of Pakistan.
+Dr. Moeed W. Yusuf, Former National Security Advisor (Ex-NSA) remained Chief Patron of IPRI.
 It exemplifies two decades of rigorous and timely analysis of crucial strategic agendas and inter-governmental processes that influence national and regional policy community.

-In order to foster goodwill and intellectual intercourse between North-South and South-South in the realm of culture and ideas, IPRI also supports academic exchange programmes with regional and international researchers and think tanks.
+In order to foster goodwill and intellectual discourse between North-South and South-South in the realm of culture and ideas, IPRI also supports academic exchange programmes with regional and international researchers and think tanks.

 To spearhead a qualitative change in research and policy industry through data, innovation and technology.

 To inform policy and drive change through research and dialogue on topics of contemporary relevance across all facets of National Security.